-The pillars of Ashoka are actually a series of columns found in north India.
+The pillars of Ashoka are actually a series of columns found in northern India.
 As the name suggests, these pillars were commissioned by Emperor Ashoka during his reign in the 3rd century.
-All these pillars averaged between forty and fifty feet in height and also weighed about fifty ton each.
+All these pillars averaged between forty and fifty feet in height and weighed about fifty ton each.
 They were quarried at Chunar, a town near Varanasi and then dragged to the place where they were erected.

 Although several pillars had been constructed only nineteen survive with inscriptions to this day.
-Of these, the Ashoka Pillar in Sarnath is the most famous.
-It has four lions seated back to back.
+Of these, the pillars of Ashoka in Sarnath are the most famous.
+They have four lions seated back to back.
 The symbol has been adopted as the national emblem of India.
-These four lions symbolize power, courage, pride and confidence.
-The wheel or ‘Ashok Chakra’ from the base is placed in the centre of the Indian national flag.
+These four lions symbolise power, courage, pride and confidence.
+The wheel or Ashok Chakra from the base is placed in the centre of the Indian national flag.